 Even the best holiday planners may not have prepared for a vehicle breakdown, bad weather washing out your campground or unexpected holiday guests to feed.
-Having access to finance quickly can make all the difference when it comes to getting your holiday back on track.
-At Nectar, we can provide you with an instant online quote and if approved, money could be in your account on the same day.
+Having quick access to finance can make all the difference in getting your holiday back on track.
+At Nectar, get a quick online quote and if approved, money can be in your account on the same day.

-We always encourage our clients to plan for the unexpected.
-So, do a holiday budget, and work out what you’ll need for contingencies or unexpected costs too.
-Consider a holiday loan with Nectar as a way to finance those large upfront costs, or as an emergency cash option, should you need it.
+We always encourage people to plan for the unexpected.
+So, do a holiday budget, and work out what you’ll need for contingencies or unexpected costs.
+Get a holiday loan from Nectar to cover upfront expenses or as a backup cash option in case of emergencies.
 It’s always helpful to know what your Plan B is, before you pack your bags.